 This mode is used to set up the Ultra 5 or change information already set.
-You must use either the built-in keypad (standard) or, in the case of the rack and panel mount, the remote communicator (both keypads are identical in the way they operate).
-Alternatively, the unit can be set up with a PC via the RS 232 Serial Interface.
+You must use either the built-in keypad (standard) or, alternatively the unit can be set up with a PC via the RS232 Serial Interface.